mdrudi/Spoon-Knife/README.md

 * possible to perform one or more of the following computation
 	* average over spatial vertical dimension ,
 	* average over time ,
-	* average over spatial horizontal dimension
+	* a verage over spatial horizontal dimension

 The **C**alculator f**O**r Marine Indices and Characteristic - COMIC - is a software test